JoeyFitzpatrick/trunks.nvim/doc/ever.md

 There are some advantages to using terminal mode for these commands, as opposed to a regular buffer or printing command output:
 * Command output will sometimes be mangled when translated to a buffer or printed, this is avoided with a terminal
 * Command output keeps it's coloring
-* Existing tools such as `delta` that improve git output can still be leveraged
+* Existing tools such as `delta` or `diff-so-fancy` that improve git output can still be leveraged

 Note that using the `%` character will expand it to the current buffer's filename, similar to vim-fugitive, e.g. `:G log --follow %` to see commits that changed the current file.
+The `%` character will not expand if it is between quotes, so a command like `:G commit -m 'improved performance by 2%'` won't expand the `%` character, it will just be `%`.

 # Keymaps for Raw Git Output
 When a command outputs raw git output (for example, `:G log -p`), a keymap is created to show details for the item under the cursor.
 By default, this is `<enter>`.
 Some details:
 * If the current line is a filepath, e.g. `--- a/lua/ever/_ui/keymaps/git_filetype_keymaps.lua`, it opens the file at that revision.
 Lines that start with `---` are the revision before the commit associated with this change, lines that begin with `+++` are the revision at that commit.
 * If the line begins with `diff` or `@@`, the previous and next versions of the file, relative to that commit, are opened in a vim diff.
 * Otherwise, the commit is opened in the commit details UI.

-It's worth noting that this functionality already exists in vim-fugitive, with some minor differences.
+It's worth noting that similar functionality already exists in vim-fugitive, with some minor differences.

+Additionally, keymaps are added to open a file under the cursor in a split, tab, or the current window.
+These are mnemonic by default:
+* `ow` to [o]pen in current [w]indow
+* `oh` to [o]pen in [h]orizontal split
+* `ov` to [o]pen in [v]ertical split
+* `ot` to [o]pen in a [t]ab

+There are other UIs for which these "open file" keymaps are added as well.

 # Special Commands

-Some commands that are often used, or are normally cumbersome to use, are handled differently than just running the command in terminal mode.
+Some git commands that are often used, or are normally cumbersome to use, are handled differently than just running the command in terminal mode.
 This typically means opening a buffer that serves as a UI for the command.
 Here are the special commands:
+* `:G blame`
-* `git branch`
+* `:G branch`
+* `:G commit`
+* `:G difftool`
-* `git log`
+* `:G log`
+* `:G mergetool`
-* `git commit`
+* `:G reflog`
-* `git blame`
+* `:G show`
-* `git stash list`
+* `:G stash list`
-* `git show`
-* `git {command} -h`
+* `:G {command} -h`
-* `git {command} --help`
+* `:G {command} --help`

 Note that for any command that brings up a UI:
 * You can close the UI by pressing `q`, in addition to the normal methods, such as `:q`